dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_dwave_hybrid.rst

 ----------------

 The framework provides classes for structuring workflows that use the "building-block" components.
-As shown in the :ref:`overview_hybrid` section, you can create a *branch* of :class:`Runnable` classes; for example :code:`decomposer | sampler | composer`, which delegates part of a problem to a sampler such as a D-Wave quantum computer.
+As shown in the :ref:`opt_dwave_hybrid_overview` section, you can create a *branch* of :class:`Runnable` classes; for example :code:`decomposer | sampler | composer`, which delegates part of a problem to a sampler such as a D-Wave quantum computer.